KRM-DevIT/MVC-Project-E-Commerce/README.md

 - **Area-aware auth redirects** — a single `ConfigureApplicationCookie` reads the current route's `area` to decide whether to redirect to `/Admin/Account/AdminLogin` or `/Customer/Account/Login`, keeping one Identity pipeline for two distinct login experiences.

 ---

-## Roadmap / Known Limitations

-This is an actively developed learning/portfolio project.
-Known gaps at the current stage:

-- [ ] No automated unit/integration test suite yet
-- [ ] Password reset & email confirmation flows are not wired up (token providers are configured, but no UI/email sender exists)
-- [ ] No real payment gateway — checkout places the order directly without a payment step
-- [ ] No product reviews/ratings
-- [ ] Global error handling is minimal (`ErrorController` only exposes a 404 page; no structured exception middleware)
-- [ ] No output caching for catalog/category data
-- [ ] No JSON/REST API surface (the app is fully server-rendered MVC)

-Contributions and PRs addressing any of the above are welcome — see below.

----

 ## Contributing

 1. Fork the repo and create a feature branch: `git checkout -b feature/your-feature`